SpreadsheetArena: Decomposing Preference in LLM Generation of Spreadsheet Workbooks: Background

-The standard Bradley--Terry model above attributes each model's performance to a single latent strength parameter.
-Although this provides valid rankings, it does not capture systematic associations between observable output features and user preferences.
-To investigate these associations, we extend the Bradley--Terry model to include feature covariates derived from output spreadsheets, encoded as pairwise differences.
-This follows established work on generalized and structured Bradley--Terry models with contest-specific effects \citep{cattelan2012modelsforpairedcomparison}, also applied to the case of a user preference arena to adjust for the effect of style features in \cite{scaleai2025sealshowdown}.
+\paragraph{Feature-augmented BT.} The standard model attributes performance to a single latent strength and does not capture systematic associations between output features and user preferences.
+We extend it with feature covariates encoded as pairwise differences, following work on structured BT models with contest-specific effects \citep{cattelan2012modelsforpairedcomparison} and its use for style adjustment in preference arenas \citep{scaleai2025sealshowdown}:

-Throughout this work, we use the terms ``control for'' and ``adjust for'' in the sense of regression adjustment; model identity parameters are estimated conditional on covariates from the log-odds specification.
-Feature-adjusted scores are obtained by subtracting the estimated feature contribution from each output's latent preference score.
-These adjustments should not be interpreted as an estimate of counterfactual performance under feature manipulation but represent a decomposition of preference signals under the fitted Bradley-Terry model.
+where $\beta_k$ is the coefficient for feature $k$ and $X_{ik}$ is the mean of feature $k$ over model $i$'s outputs.
+We use ``control for'' and ``adjust for'' in the regression-adjustment sense: identity parameters $\theta_i$ are estimated conditional on the covariates.
+Feature-adjusted scores are obtained by subtracting the estimated feature contribution from each output's latent preference score; they are a decomposition of preference signal under the fitted BT model, not an estimate of counterfactual performance under feature manipulation.
+Conditioning on features shifts $\theta_i$ relative to the vanilla model, and the magnitude of these shifts indicates how much of a ranking difference is attributable to the features (\S\ref{subsec:decomp}).

-The augmented Bradley-Terry model expresses win probability as: where $\theta_i$ again denotes the latent skill of model $i$, $\beta_k$ is the coefficient for differenced feature $k$, and $X_{ik}$ is the mean value of feature $k$ across outputs generated by model $i$.
-After conditioning on these features, the estimated latent skills $\theta_i$ differ from those obtained in the vanilla, unaugmented Bradley-Terry model.
-The resulting shifts in ranking reflect the extent to which ranking differences can be attributed to these outputs features under the fitted model.
-We explore the impact of programmatically extracted spreadsheet features in this way in Subsection \ref{subsec:decomp}.